 Important: You Need to Own A Chase Premium Card

-Heads Up: Without one of these three Chase premium cards, you will not have the ability to transfer your Chase Ultimate Rewards points to the Southwest Airlines Rapid Rewards Program or any of Chase’s Travel Partners.
+Heads Up: Without one of these three Chase premium cards, you cannot transfer your Chase Ultimate Rewards points to the Southwest Airlines Rapid Rewards Program or any of Chase’s Travel Partners.
 In my opinion, the Chase Sapphire Preferred is the best of the three.

 Deep Dive on Chase Credit Cards: No Annual Fee Cashback Cards versus Premium Cards